 Enormous problems can arise where an individual's estate falls wholly or partly within different legal systems, be they civil law, common law or a mixture of both.
 Ideally, an individual should try to arrange his affairs so that all his assets come under the same legal system and jurisdiction.
 This assumes the legislation permits the individual's wishes regarding the distribution of the estate to be acted upon.

 In the UK, a properly executed Will ensures in most cases that the assets of the deceased pass as directed, without specific provision for direct descendants as applied in some jurisdictions.
 It is this major difference which can, if not addressed properly, give rise to expensive legal costs in resolving the interplay between differing laws.

-As regards taxation, insufficient planning can result in there being a taxable estate in more than one country and consequently:
+As regards taxation, insufficient advice, action and structuring can result in there being a taxable estate in more than one country and, consequently:

 (1) tax liabilities in a foreign jurisdiction;

 (2) double taxation if not covered by an appropriate double tax agreement;

 (3) increased taxes as different localities may tax an event differently;

 Although taxation is an important consideration for wealth succession, of greater importance is the devolution of a person's estate.
 To a large extent English law allows complete freedom to dispose of assets by Will, whereas a number of other European countries operate some form of forced heirship, that is to say a system whereby a specified portion of the individual's estate must pass to specified family members.
 In England, however, claims for what can be termed 'reasonable financial provision' can be made by certain individuals under the Inheritance (Provision for Family and Dependants) Act 1975, in respect of the estates of those who die domiciled in England and Wales.